If you live in New York and think that the subways have been awful this year, it’s not just you:

 …in 1985, retirement and health benefits for New York City Transit personnel cost $1.2 billion in today’s dollars.
 Today, they cost nearly $3.1 billion annually.
 At the MTA as a whole, in 2005, such costs constituted 23% of employee spending, costing $2.5 billion in current dollars.
 Today, they constitute 30%, costing $4.5 billion.
 This increase in benefits costs alone consumes all the additional revenue that the MTA takes in annually from the payroll tax that the state legislature implemented in 2009.

 This should scare the heck out of New Yorkers.
 While it’s a more narrow problem than, say, Detroit, public-worker benefits have already bankrupted entire cities.
 As someone who lived in New York for seven years, I’ll state the obvious: without a well-functioning subway system, the city would be completely unlivable.
-And given their massive unfunded pension liabilities, we could see entire states (Illinois and Chicago) go bankrupt barring federal bailouts.
+And given their massive unfunded pension liabilities, we could see entire states (Illinois and California) go bankrupt barring federal bailouts.
 This isn’t going away.

 Even if you’re skeptical of Gelinas’ analysis (and in fairness, I’m not a labor economist), it’s a very informative read for anyone interested in how the MTA gets and spends its money.